appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

     ```javascript
     export default {
+        /**
-    // This is a main file for building your workflows.
-All activities to be executed should be defined within the executeWorkflow
+        * Entry point for Workflow execution.
+All activities to be executed should be defined here.
-    // function.
+        * @param data  This function takes in a json object as arguments (data) which can be passed when you trigger the workflow.
+        * @returns boolean Shall return true or false.
+        */
         async executeWorkflow(data) {
-        // This function takes in a json object as arguments (data) which can be passed when you trigger the workflow.
-        // Complete the following line to set up your first activity.
-Place the cursor after activities, and select the action you'd like"
-        // to execute from the list menu that appears.

-        // await Query1.run();
-        // await Api1.run();
+            // start writing your code here.

             return true;
         }
     }
     ```